Central Pennsylvania

 (1778 - 1783 ?), Paper Mill

-A PA state militia stockaded fort on Fishing Creek, built on the land of Isaac (Isaiah) Wheeler.
-Attacked by the British while still under construction.
-Stone monument marks the site.
+A PA state militia stockaded fort on Fishing Creek, built on the land of either Isaac (Isaiah) or Joseph Wheeler.
+Attacked by the British and Indians in April or May 1778 while still under construction.
+A stone monument (1915) marks the site on private property.
+State marker is on PA 487.
+See also Moses Van Campen.com

 Fort Jenkins (2)